SupercondActor/platform-app-helloworld/README.md

 ## Quick Start

-How to build and install the Hello World service to the Service Fabric Business Platform cluster.
+How to build and install the Hello World service to the SupercondActor Business Platform cluster.
 (Note: these instructions are for Windows platform.)

 ### Prerequisites